Pisa Tower – the Belfry of the complex of the Cathedral of Pisa

 This fact originated the change of direction of the construction.
 The constant stops of the construction, due to the frequent conflicts between Pisa, Gevona, Lucca and Florence gave time for its ground to fix.

-Already with a slope of 90 cm, the Tower of Pisa continued to be erected about 102 years later by the direction of Giovanni di Simone, who strictly respected the plan of his predecessor.
+Already with a slope of 90 cm, the Pisa Tower continued to be erected about 102 years later by the direction of Giovanni di Simone, who strictly respected the plan of his predecessor.
 He demonstrated extraordinary skill to avoid further slope by increasing the height of the columns on the sloping side of the next three floors in order to correct the angle.

 According to Vasari when the seventh cornice was reached, the works were again stopped.
 It was necessary to wait for the year 1350 to give meaning to the purpose of the construction and to construct the cylindrical structure destined to the bells under the direction of the architect Tommaso di Andrea Pisano until 1372.